Keep up to speed with developments and announcements in the Brexit Decoded Forum.

 You must tell the UK government offices that deal with your pension if you are moving or retiring abroad.

 If you are a UK national living in or working in Ireland, working in both the UK and Ireland, or working across the border, you are subject to only one state’s social security legislation at a time.
 This means you can access your pension from whichever state you are subject to the social security legislation of, regardless of where you are living.

 If you have worked in Ireland, you can apply to the Department of Employment Affairs and Social Protection.
 If you have not worked in Ireland, you can claim your UK State Pension by contacting the International Pension Centre.
 If you have worked in several EU countries, see state pensions abroad.

 If you are getting a UK State Pension and receive a ‘life certificate’ from the UK Pension Service, you need to respond as soon as possible – your payments may be suspended if you do not.

-The UK and Irish governments have concluded a bilateral agreement to ensure that social security rights, including access to pensions, will continue to be protected after the UK leaves the EU.
-This agreement also means that there will be no change to the payment of your UK State Pension in Ireland.
-UK State Pensions will continue to be paid as now, including upratings.
+The UK and Irish governments have a bilateral agreement to ensure social security rights, including access to pensions.
+This agreement means that there will be no change to the payment of your UK State Pension in Ireland.
+UK State Pensions will continue to be paid as before 31 January 2020, including upratings.